brechtm/rinohtype/doc/advanced.rst

 ,,,,,,,,,

 Variables can be used for values that are used in multiple style definitions.
-This example declares a variable `font_family` to allow easily changing the fonts in a style sheet::
+This example declares a variable ``fonts`` to allow easily changing the fonts in a style sheet::

     from rinoh.font import TypeFamily